 Not everybody present was Catholic.

-This was an historical Irish moment in the general sense of the term as well as a religious one.
+This was a historical Irish moment in the general sense of the term as well as a religious one.

 And it was a moment experienced by a million people.

-Now, I work in Manhattan and at any given time there’s between two and three million people on the roughly thirteen-by-three-mile-island.
+Now, I work in Manhattan and at any given time there are between two and three million people on the roughly thirteen-by-three-mile-island.